 4 halal-friendly food streets of Thailand.

 Khao San Road

 Khaosan was historically Bangkok’s rice market, but for the past 20 years it has been the heart of the city’s tourism industry.
-Backpackers hostels, cafes, travel agents, and souvenir stalls fight for your attention (along with the infamous ping pong halls), and when darkness falls then there’s music, dancing, and the smell of barbecue in the air.
+Backpackers hostels, cafes, travel agents, and souvenir stalls fight for your attention, and when darkness falls then there’s music, dancing, and the smell of barbecue in the air.

 If you want to walk and eat at the same time — preferably trying all sorts of different snacks — head to the food market at the end of Chakrapong Road.
 This is where the locals shop.
 There are numerous grilled delicacies on sticks, you can get a bowl of noodles in broth for 30 or 40 baht, and it’s also a great place to try khanom buang, crispy rice flour pancakes topped with shredded coconut, fruits, and other sweets.
 Our advice is to pick the stalls which have queues as there’s good reason for their popularity, and if you’re in any doubt about what it is that they’re serving, ask.